 CAN TAX DEBT HELP A CHAPTER 7 FILING?

 In 2005, Congress made substantial changes to the bankruptcy code.
-The resulting law made filing for bankruptcy much more difficult for consumers including that a consumer debtor is required to meet the means test in order to qualify for filing a Chapter 7 petition.
+The resulting law made filing for bankruptcy much more difficult for consumers including that a consumer debtor is required to meet the means test in order to qualify for filing a Chapter 7 bankruptcy petition.
 However, under the new law, only consumer debtors are required to meet the means test.
-If more than fifty percent of the debts are not consumer debts, than an individual debtor is not a consumer debtor and, accordingly, does not have to meet the means test.
+If more than fifty percent of the debts are not consumer debts, then an individual debtor is not a consumer debtor and, accordingly, does not have to meet the means test.

-A consumer debtor that has high income, above the median income test, with substantial credit card and other consumer debt may be precluded from filing a Chapter 7 petition.
+A consumer debtor that has a high income, above the median income test, with a substantial credit card and other consumer debt may be precluded from filing a Chapter 7 petition.
 However, if the debtor also has tax debt which is greater in amount than the aggregate sum of their consumer debt, the debtor would not be considered a consumer debtor, not be required to meet the means test, and may be able to successfully file a Chapter 7 petition.

 Finally, in addition to the potential for the consumer debt to be dischargeable, if the tax debt meets certain criteria, it may also be discharged!